St. John Climacus's Orthodox Church, Warsaw: The lower section

-Connected with the church
+People associated with the church

 Protopriest Nikolai Lopatinskii, who served in the church from 1905 to 1906, was awarded a gold cross.

-In the second half of the 20th century, parish pastors have included Jerzy Klinger and Aleksy Znosko, who were theologians and professors of the Christian Theological Academy (Chrześcijańska Akademia Teologiczna) in Warsaw.
+In the second half of the 20th century, parish pastors included Jerzy Klinger and Aleksy Znosko, who were theologians and professors of the Christian Theological Academy (Chrześcijańska Akademia Teologiczna) in Warsaw.

-In the 21st century, from 2003 to 2007 Paisjusz (Martyniuk) was the parish priest, and he later became the bishop of the diocese of Przemysl-Nowy Sacz.
+From 2003 to 2007, Paisjusz (Martyniuk) was the parish priest.
+He later became the bishop of the Diocese of Przemyśl–Nowy Sącz.

 Guests of the church

-The church has many visitors from different hierarchies of the Orthodox Church, coming on official visits to the Polish Orthodox Church.
-Among them were the Constantinople patriarchs Dimitri and Bartholomew, the Patriarch of Jerusalem Theophilos III, the Romanian Patriarch Teoctist, the Serbian Patriarch Pavle, the Archbishop of Athens Christodoulos, the Albanian Metropolitan Anastasios, the Metropolitan of the Czech lands and Slovakia Christopher, metropolitans from America and Canada Theodosius and Herman, archbishops Paul and Leo from Kuopio in Finland, the Metropolitan of Leningrad Alexy, the Metropolitan of Minsk and Slutsk Philaret, the Metropolitan of Astana and Kazakhstan Aleksander (Mogilow), the Metropolitan of Montenegro and the Littoral Amfilohije and other Orthodox bishops from Belarus, Bulgaria, Cyprus, Georgia, Greece, Italy, Portugal, Romania, Serbia and Ukraine.
+The church has been visited by various hierarchs of the Orthodox Church during official visits to the Polish Orthodox Church.
+Visitors have included the Patriarchs of Constantinople Demetrios and Bartholomew, the Patriarch of Jerusalem Theophilos III, the Romanian Patriarch Teoctist, the Serbian Patriarch Pavle, the Archbishop of Athens Christodoulos, the Albanian Metropolitan Anastasios, the Metropolitan of the Czech Lands and Slovakia Christopher, the metropolitans from America and Canada Theodosius and Herman, Archbishops Paul and Leo from Kuopio in Finland, the Metropolitan of Leningrad Alexy, the Metropolitan of Minsk and Slutsk Philaret, the Metropolitan of Astana and Kazakhstan Aleksander (Mogilow), the Metropolitan of Montenegro and the Littoral Amfilohije, and other Orthodox bishops from Belarus, Bulgaria, Cyprus, Georgia, Greece, Italy, Portugal, Romania, Serbia, and Ukraine.